FRANCE

 OCEANIA

-Arriving in the city can be surprising due to the major highway that runs through it.
-This is the A10, sadly known for the collapse of the Morandi Bridge on August 14, 2018, which has since been replaced by the Genoa-Saint George Viaduct.
-However, this should not deter you from exploring the birthplace of Christopher Columbus.
-Too often seen as just a transit city, Genoa truly deserves to be explored in depth.
+Although Genoa's major highway, the A10, is known for the collapse of the Morandi Bridge in 2018, it has been replaced by the Genoa-Saint George Viaduct.
+Don’t let this deter you from exploring the birthplace of Christopher Columbus.

-Start by visiting its historic center, one of the largest in Europe, with its picturesque alleys known as caruggi, historic buildings, and majestic palaces.
-For a breathtaking view of the city and the gulf, head to the top of La Lanterna, Genoa's iconic medieval lighthouse.
+Visit its historic center, one of Europe's largest, with picturesque alleys called caruggi and majestic palaces.
+For a stunning city view, head to La Lanterna, Genoa's iconic medieval lighthouse.

 The most beautiful promenade in Genoa is located in the residential area of Albaro.
 Stretching over two kilometers, this scenic walkway takes you from the Foce district to the charming village of Boccadasse.